whylabs/whylogs/README.md

 [![javadoc](https://javadoc.io/badge2/ai.whylabs/whylogs-core/javadoc.svg)](https://javadoc.io/doc/ai.whylabs/whylogs-core)
 [![openjdk](https://img.shields.io/badge/opendjk-%3E=1.8-green)](https://openjdk.java.net)

-WhyLogs is the first of its kind statistical logging library.
-Whether you are running an experimentation or production ML/AI pipeline, understanding the properties of data that flows through an application is critical for stable model behavior and great customer experience.
-With WhyLogs, data science and ML teams can effortlessly instrument ML/AI pipelines and applications.
-Resulting log files are used for monitoring, alerting, analytics and error analysis.
+Understanding the properties of data as it moves through applications is essential to keeping your ML/AI pipeline stable and improving your user experience, whether your pipeline is built for production or experimentation.
+WhyLogs is an open source statistical logging library that allows data science and ML teams to effortlessly profile ML/AI pipelines and applications, producing log files that can be used for monitoring, alerts, analytics, and error analysis.

-WhyLogs is an open source package that calculates approximate statistics for datasets of any size (from small to TB-size) in order to identify changes in the statistical properties of model's inputs or outputs.
-Approximate statistics allows the package to be deployed with minimal infrastructure requirements, and to work with an entire dataset as opposed to calculating actual statistics on a small sample of data which may miss outliers and other anomalies.
-These qualities make WhyLogs an excellent solution for instrumenting production ML/AI pipelines that operate on TB-scale data and with enterprise SLAs.
+WhyLogs calculates approximate statistics for datasets of any size up to TB-scale, making it easy for users to identify changes in the statistical properties of a model's inputs or outputs.
+Using approximate statistics allows the package to run on minimal infrastructure and monitor an entire dataset, rather than miss outliers and other anomalies by only using a sample of the data to calculate statistics.
+These qualities make WhyLogs an excellent solution for profiling production ML/AI pipelines that operate on TB-scale data and with enterprise SLAs.

 This is a Java implementation of WhyLogs, with support for Apache Spark integration for large scale datasets.